-The UGA Speech and Hearing Clinic is a clinical training site for graduate students earning a master’s degree in speech-language pathology.
+The UGA Speech and Hearing Clinic, housed within the Department of Communication Sciences and Special Education, is a clinical training site for graduate students earning a master’s degree in speech-language pathology.
 Here, students get hands-on training from experienced faculty and professionals, while providing comprehensive prevention, evaluation, and treatment of hearing, swallowing, and communication disorders and differences.
 Graduate students work under the supervision of state-licensed and nationally certified audiologists and speech-language pathologists.

-At the same time, the clinic provides a valuable service to the community.
-Serving members of the community of all ages, its services are on the forefront of current practices, based on latest research.
-The clinic has served the Athens area and surrounding community for more than 60 years.
+At the same time, the clinic provides a valuable service to the community, providing testing and screening for all ages for more than 60 years.
+Our services are on the forefront of current practices, based on current research.

 Free screenings are listed in our upcoming events and announced on our Facebook page.
 You can also contact the clinic for the next screening date.

 The UGA Speech and Hearing Clinic does not discriminate against any person on the basis of race, color, religion, sex, national or ethnic origin, disability, age, sexual orientation, genetic information, citizenship, or status as a covered veteran.